Hossy/syno-cpinstallsh/README.md

 COPYRIGHT
 #########
-Copyright 2014 John Greg Hossbach
+Copyright 2014 @Hossy

-`syno-cpinstallsh` is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+syno-cpinstallsh is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.